netscaler/ansible-collection-netscaleradc/docs/generic_modules/nitro_api_calls.rst

 expected failure and an unexpected one.
 In the case of an unexpected failure this task fails and prevents any further execution.

-Next there two tasks, one creating the resource and one updating the existing resource.
+Next there are two tasks, one creating the resource and one updating the existing resource.
 Which one executes depends on the condition defined in each task's ``when:`` option.